-On today’s edition of Coffee and Markets, Brad Jackson and Ben Domenech are joined by David Feith to discuss Erik Prince, the founder of Blackwater, how the firm was destroyed by Washington politics and Prince’s new business venture backed in part by an arm of the Chinese government.
+On today’s edition of Coffee and Markets, Brad Jackson and Ben Domenech are joined by Steve Moore to discuss the stagnant jobs market, the need for tax reform in Washington and get his long term outlook for the US economy.

 Read More »